 A term used to describe the wider elements of academy life.
 Often this can be referred to as the “Pastoral” side of the academy, however, all 3 elements are important in all lessons within the academy curriculum.
 Care, Guidance and Support includes intervention, academic monitoring and behaviour support and monitoring.

 Throughout their time at Nunthorpe, students will follow the National Framework for Careers Education, Information Advice and Guidance which looks at Career pathways for all students enabling them to make well informed realistic choices.
-In Years 10 and 11, they will also have a one to one interview with a careers advisor.
+In Years 10 and 11, they will also have a one to one interview with an independent careers advisor.

 Throughout their time at Nunthorpe Academy students will study a National Framework which looks at various topics that encourage students to be good citizens who appreciate the problems their generation face.